The Simple “Why Us” Essay Strategy that Works

 1. Read the prompt closely for how the school sees itself

 Essays tend to have their own particularities, and schools will definitely dock points for missing them.
-(Is she going to answer a text that’s obviously a copy/paste job you use on all the girls?
-Definitely not.)

 Your first task is to decide whether there’s anything in particular you should focus on as you write.
 For instance, some schools emphasize their smallness or sense of community; some provide no guidance at all.
 Either way, you need to read the prompt closely.